Lysander/snippets/Mono/SoapXmlMessages/README.md

 generates the needed stubs from a given WSDL file.

-That makes calling an existing webservice really easy (I chose the famous webservice by Thomas Beyer for searching informations about german bank data as my [example webservice](http://predic8.de/soap/blz-webservice.htm).):
+That makes calling an existing webservice really easy (I chose the famous webservice by Thomas Bayer for searching informations about german bank data as my [example webservice](http://predic8.de/soap/blz-webservice.htm).):

 ```cs